Who We Are

 Facilitating growth, transformation, and leadership

 Attention Homes was founded in 1966 by Judge Horace Holmes, probation officer John Hargadine, a First United Methodist Church bible study group, and concerned community members who saw the need to provide “Attention, not Detention” to troubled youth.
 At that time, youth in crisis who had to be temporarily removed from their homes were being held at a local detention center that also held maximum security offenders.
 The group envisioned providing a more comfortable, temporary home for at-risk youth that better met their needs.
-Over the past 49 years, Attention Homes has provided crucial life-changing services to over 8,200 boys and girls in crisis, offering a variety of programs depending on the community’s evolving needs.
+Over the past 50+ years, Attention Homes has provided crucial life-changing resources and services to over 11,000 youth in crisis, offering a variety of programs depending on the community’s evolving needs.

-Fifty years ago, that concerned group of people began a legacy of cultivating healthy teens who thrive in a community that cares.
+Fifty years ago, that concerned group of people began a legacy of cultivating healthy youth who thrive in a community that cares.
 Fifty years later, Attention Homes is still changing lives.